 - Know how to use a variety of tools and rely on a bunch of different equipment to help them on the job

-AM I RIGHT FOR ELECTRICAL ENGINEERING TECHNOLOGY?
+AM I RIGHT FOR ELECTRONICS TECHNOLOGY?

 - Have you ever wondered how your laptop or tablet works?